PNNL-CompBio/Snekmer/README.md

 and the outputs received from Learn.
 Snekmer uses cosine distance to predict the annotation of each sequence from the kmer counts matrix.
 The output is a table for each file containing sequence annotation predictions with confidence levels.

+**Motif mode:** The user supplies files containing sequences in an appropriate format (e.g. FASTA) and the outputs received from Model.
+Snekmer performs a feature selection workflow to produce a list of motifs ordered by degree of conservation and a classification model using the selected features (.model).

 ## How to Use Snekmer